GoogleCloudPlatform/terraform-google-enterprise-application/1-bootstrap/README.md

 ### Updating `backend.tf` files on the repository

+Within the repository, you'll find `backend.tf` files that define the GCS bucket for storing the Terraform state.
+By running the commands below, instances of `UPDATE_ME` placeholders in these files will be automatically replaced with the actual name of your GCS bucket.

 1. Running the series of commands below will update the remote state bucket for `backend.tf` files on the repository.

    ```bash